-High resolution regional studies have worked to explain the origins of the observed national discrepancies.
+Higher resolution regional studies have targeted specific aspects of US emissions.
 Alvarez et al. (2018) used aircraft and in situ observations from Shen et al. (2022) conducted an inversion of TROPOMI data over North American oil and natural gas basins from May 2018 to February 2020 and found emissions 80% larger than the EPA GHGI for 2021.
 Chen et al. (2018) and Yu et al. (2021) inverted in situ and aircraft observations over the upper Midwest and found an 80% and 24% increase, respectively, from the Gridded EPA (GEPA) inventory based on the 2016 EPA GHGI for 2012.
 Sheng et al. (2018) found good agreement with GEPA in an inversion of SEAC4RS aircraft observations over the Southeast US, but they found large regional variability.
 Plant et al. (2019) used aircraft observations of methane, CO2, and CO together with CO2 and CO emission inventories to infer methane emissions from six East Coast urban areas more than two times larger than GEPA.
 While these regional studies provide insight into some of the sources of the observed discrepancy with EPA estimates, they are hindered by their limited domain.

-High-resolution inversions of TROPOMI satellite observations offer the opportunity to optimize national, regional, and sectoral methane emissions at high resolution.
-We used TROPOMI observations over North America for 2019 to optimize emissions and information content at 0.25° × 0.3125° resolution, sufficient to constrain sectoral, state, and urban emissions.
-Our prior emission estimate is provided by the GEPA inventory so that our corrections are policy relevant.
-We used cleaned TROPOMI data that avoids the largest biases with respect to albedo and snow- and ice-cover.
-We apply Nesser et al. (2021) to construct a reduced-rank Jacobian matrix that optimizes emissions only where the observing system provides a constraint and generate an 8-member, quality-controlled inversion ensemble that improves our estimation of errors.
-We partition our results by sector, state, and urban area, bridging our national total with local emissions.
+Here we use the method of Nesser et al. (2021) in a continental-scale analytical inversion of 2019 TROPOMI observations at 0.25o×0.3125o resolution for North America, using national inventories reported to the UNFCCC as prior estimates.
+Several filters are applied to the TROPOMI data to avoid spatial biases.
+We focus our analysis of inversion results on the US with specific attention to the livestock sector to the quantification of emissions for individual states and metropolitan areas.
+The most recent version of the US EPA GHGI resolves emissions and our inversion is an opportunity to evaluate these emissions.

 2 Data and methods

-We conduct an inversion of 2019 TROPOMI methane observations over North America (latitudes between 9.75° to 60° and longitudes between -130° and -60°, see domain shown in figure 1).
-The TROPOMI observations are fit to simulated concentrations from the GEOS-Chem CTM (www.geos-chem.org) to optimize mean methane emissions at 0.25° × 0.3125° spatial resolution.
-We calculate the optimal emissions and the associated error covariance and information content by finding a reduced-rank approximation of the analytical minimum of a Bayesian cost function regularized by a prior estimate given by the U.S. EPA emissions reported under the Paris Agreement.
+We conduct an ensemble of inversions of 2019 TROPOMI methane observations over North America using the GEOS-Chem CTM as forward model applied to the continental-scale domain shown in Figure 1 (9.75° -60°N, 130°-60°W)..
+The ensemble is described in Section 2.7.
+The TROPOMI observations are fit to simulated GEOS-Chem concentrations to optimize a state vector of mean methane emissions for 2019 on the 0.25° × 0.3125° GEOS-Chem grid.
+This yields a state vector of .
+23691 grid cells including all grid cells with prior methane emissions larger than 0.1 Mg km-2 a-1, representing over 99% of methane emissions in North America.
+We also optimize the boundary conditions for the GEOS-Chem simulation in the four cardinal directions (north, south, east, and west).
+Methane chemical and soil sinks are not optimized because they are slow compared to the domain ventilation timescale and also relatively uniform.

 2.1 Reduced-rank analytical inversion

-We optimize the state vector of n gridded emissions x assuming normal errors by minimizing a Bayesian cost function
+The inversion optimizes the state vector of n gridded emissions x assuming normal errors by minimizing a Bayesian cost function

 Jx=x-xATSA-1x-xA+γy-KxTSO-1y-Kx#1